kanikaarya91-ops/IAM-and-Security/README.md

 Each project is mapped to real-world corporate tasks such as access management, troubleshooting, monitoring, and creating knowledge base articles.

 ---

-## 📌 About Me
-- **Location:** Hamilton, New Zealand
-- **Background:** Former Implementation Engineer with strong cloud computing and IT support skills.
-- **Focus Areas:** AWS, IAM, monitoring, troubleshooting, documentation.
-- **Career Goal:** Provide reliable, efficient IT support and contribute to secure, well-documented cloud environments.

----

 ## 📂 Portfolio Projects

 ### 1️⃣ IAM & Access Control Demo